 Advanced Methods courses deepen your understanding of both the tools and topics of policy analysis.
 Many of these courses count toward your concentration area.
-In Washington, we currently offer Program Evaluation, Cost Benefit Analysis, and Public Policy Analysis and Decision Making.
+In Washington, we currently offer Program Evaluation and Cost Benefit Analysis, so please do not take these classes in Pittsburgh.
 DC Students may also be able to take additional advanced methods classes during their first year in Pittsburgh.
-See the website for a list of those classes.
+The complete list of Advanced Methods courses offered is available below: